DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: The Proposed DF-GAN

 \subsubsection{Matching-Aware Gradient Penalty}

+The Matching-Aware zero-centered Gradient Penalty (MA-GP) is our newly designed strategy to enhance text-image semantic consistency.
+In this subsection, we first show the unconditional gradient penalty \cite{mescheder2018training} from a novel and clear perspective, then extend it to our MA-GP for the text-to-image generation task.

+As shown in Figure~\ref{fig3}(a), in unconditional image generation, the target data (real images) correspond to a low discriminator loss.
+Correspondingly, the synthetic images correspond to a high discriminator loss.
+The hinge loss limits the range of discriminator loss between -1 and 1.
+The gradient penalty on real data will reduce the gradient of the real data point and its vicinity.
+The surface of the loss function around the real data point is then smoothed which is helpful for the synthetic data point to converge to the real data point.

-Taking text-to-image synthesis as an example in Figure~\ref{fig3}, there are four kinds of data pairs in two-dimensional data space: synthetic images with matching text, synthetic images with mismatched text, real images with matching text, real images with mismatched text.
-To generate text-matching and realistic images from given text descriptions, the discriminator should put real and matching data points to the minimum point of the discriminator loss function surface and put other inputs at high points.
-Moreover, the discriminator should ensure a smooth vicinity of real and matching data points to help the generator converge to the minimum point more easily.
-Therefore, we propose the Matching-Aware Gradient Penalty (MA-GP) which applies the gradient penalty on the target data point: real images with the matching sentences.
+Based on the above analysis, we find that the gradient penalty on target data constructs a better loss landscape to help the generator converge.
+By leveraging the view into the text-to-image generation.
+As shown in Figure~\ref{fig3}(b), in text-to-image generation, the discriminator observes four kinds of inputs: synthetic images with matching text (fake, match), synthetic images with mismatched text (fake, mismatch), real images with matching text (real, match), real images with mismatched text (real, mismatch).
+For text-visual semantic consistency, we tend to apply gradient penalty on the text-matching real data, the target of text-to-image synthesis.
+Therefore, in MA-GP, the gradient penalty should be applied on real images with matching text.
 The whole formulation of our model with MA-GP is as follows:

 where $k$ and $p$ are two hyper-parameters to balance the effectiveness of gradient penalty.